dustinpfister/blog_posts/_posts/phaser-point-rotate-sprite-around-another.md

 ## 3 - Some examples using sprites

+So when it comes to using this method in an actual project of some kind it will of course involve a relationship between two or more sprites.
+In this section I will be covering a few examples that involving doing just this.

 ### 3.1 - The main game object, and the boot state

+So I started off my project by doing the usual call to Phaser.Game to create an instance of a phaser game object.
+I often do not pass a default state object, and instead add states to the game via the game.state.add method.
+This allows me to set up a complex project consisting of many states, and then start a main boot state when, and where I want to.

 ```js
 var game = new Phaser.Game(320, 240, Phaser.AUTO, 'gamearea');